 One of the mistakes we see young bloggers make is image size.
 This is my grumpy old blogger take on it.
 Many (most?) will disagree with me.
 You took that wonderful photo, and it is 10mb, but you edited it down to 2mb.
 You are so proud.
 Not so fast there.

 I don’t believe you should have photos greater than 50 to 70 kb on your blog.
-Most experts with say 150 kb or more.
+Most experts with say a size limit of 150 kb or even a little more.
 Why do I, not a photo expert, disagree?
 More than half your traffic (75%+ for me) is mobile.
-So you have your users download that large photos just to have them resize on the phone.
-It slows everything down and ultimately does not look any better to the viewer.
-(Did I say Google loves speed?).
+A compressed image will look the same and the page will be smaller.
+So you need to resize and scale those large photos.
+It slows everything down.
+Did I say Google loves speed?

 Next, the number and type of photos.
 I don’t need to see five finish product photos that are almost identical.
 They pat your ego and make your mom happy.
 But I scroll and scroll because you made my phone download five large photos to show off your photography skills.
 I came to your site for a recipe and information.
 Thanks for all those photos.